 The University’s ability to test every student entering campus this fall will go a long way in helping us maintain a safe environment.
 On our campus, testing will supplement other strategies to maintain a safe environment such as face coverings and physical distancing as well as daily symptom and exposure reporting.
 Faculty and staff are also being tested.

-- You will receive a training module from UA.
-Complete it.
+- Complete a training module from UA.

 TEST + TRAIN + CHECK = WELCOME BACK!

 For a list of frequently asked questions about student testing and notifications, visit the Student Testing and Notifications FAQ section of the Return Plan FAQ page or Call 205.348.CV19 (205-348-2819) for help.